girlsinc/me-and-my-money-edu/src/pages/course/money-messages/your-relationship-to-money/activities.md

 # Activities
-1. Name someone you admire admire financially and say why are you admire them
+1. Name someone you admire for their financial accomplishments and say why are you admire them
 2. Learn to be conscious of how you feel when you think in terms of scarcity and lack, and when you’re around others that think that way.
-3. Rewrite your financial story—-the story you tell yourself about money
+3. Examine your relationship to money and see where you fall on the spectrum in the Take Action activity next.